ben-katz/mountain-bot/README.md

-you can use Mountain Bot by typing `.status` on any channel.
+You can use Mountain Bot by typing `.status` on any channel.